Some NDIS participants receive funding for Specialist Disability Accommodation (SDA).

 Important Information for SDA Investors

 SDA funding is provided to participants who require a specialist dwelling that reduces their need for person-to-person supports, or that improves the efficiency of the delivery of the person-to-person supports that they receive.
+For example, a participant may require a ceiling hoist, backup power supply, or a home with no steps.

+SDA funding is only provided for NDIS participants who meet strict eligibility criteria.
 Participants who meet the eligibility criteria will have an extreme functional impairment or very high support needs.

 Recently the NDIA has become aware of advertising and promotional material that may be making misleading or deceptive representations and claims regarding SDA.